 Edit: "You can download retail media in actual fact" was"You can download the media in actual fact" in error.

 Windows Reinstallation Guide and Related Wikies See here for other wikies such as Customising and Using Windows 8.1, Dell Wireless Cards and Unofficial Drivers.

-Note there is also the Dell Quick Restore which restores your computer to factory settings.
+Note there is also the Dell Quick Restore <ADMIN NOTE: Broken link has been removed from this post by Dell> which restores your computer to factory settings.
 For instructions see here (it says Vista but the instructions are the same for 7).

 Nat ... did you even read my entire post??
 You CANNOT download OEM media.
 However, AS I SAID, you should be able to install using a Retail copy of the media.
 I have only seen a single, unexplainable instance of the Dell OEM key automatically activating after using Retail media; several other occasions have required a phone call to activate, though it does work over the phone.